sjcockell/mmb8052/practicals/practical_06/practical_06.md

 - Install `muscle3` and `clustalo` using APT (you can use `apt search` to find the appropriate packages to install)
 - Use each of these tools to make a multiple sequence alignment from the sequences you downloaded in the first step

 Alignment comparisons are difficult to make at the command line.
-In order to examine the resulting alignments, we will download them from our cloud servers and look at them locally.
-Download files from your VM using Powershell:
+In order to examine the resulting alignments, we will download them from our cloud servers and look at them locally. **IN A NEW POWERSHELL WINDOW**: Download files from your VM using Powershell:

 ```
 $ sftp -P [port] student@[your.vm.address]